staxrip/staxrip/md/test-build.md

 - added new standalone mkvextract GUI (Main Menu > Apps > Demux)
 - added new QSVEncC switches for hordcoded subtitles
 - added MP4 support to standalone demux app
+- when AVSMeter is started without a source opened the -avsinfo switch is used to shows useful info
+- added support for unicode file names using VapourSynth, AviSynth don't support it

 ### Fixed Bugs